Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Timothy Combe will be 88 - 5 credits, including Director for Doctor Who And The Silurians
+Timothy Combe was 88 - 5 credits, including Director for Doctor Who And The Silurians

 Timothy Combe directed early Third Doctor stories and was a production unit manager for the First Doctor stories The Keys of Marinus and The Reign of Terror, as well as directing model sequences on the Second Doctor story The Evil of the Daleks.